Kris Surbaugh, Director: firstname.lastname@example.org

-Marlene Nelson, assistant director and teen librarian: email@example.com
+Marlene Nelson, Assistant Director and Teen Services: email@example.com

-There are currently no job openings available at the library.
+There are no openings at this time.
+Thank you.

 We are always happy to accept those who wish to volunteer their time at the library.
 We will train you on shelving library materials, and completing other basic library tasks.
 There is also an optional login sheet you can use to track your time spent volunteering for us to be used towards community service credit.
 For those interested in volunteering, please talk to the director for further details.

 The Frederic Public Library provides quality materials and services in a proficient manner for information, entertainment, intellectual development, and enrichment of the people of the community in a welcoming and courteous environment.

 The general library goals of the Frederic Public Library shall be: